CliMA/ClimaSeaIce.jl/README.md

 ## [Documentation!](https://clima.github.io/ClimaSeaIceDocumentation/dev/)

-Our documentation and source code is a work in progress.
+Our documentation and source code are works in progress.
 When things have progressed, we'll put an outline here.